josiest/system-graph/README.md

 ## loading a system

-Finally, in order to register a system with a system-graph, the system must define a static `load` function that takes in a `pi::system_graph` reference and returns a pointer to the loaded system.
+In order to register a system with a system-graph, the system must define a static `load` function that takes in a `pi::system_graph` reference and returns a pointer to the loaded system.

 Within the body of the load function, the system should first load its dependencies using system-graph's `load` method.
 This is a template function